 The Armenian bread is an inseparable part of Armenian cuisine.
 We use a lot of bread, they eat everything with bread.
-That’s why you will see a lot of bread on their tables. -The legendary Armenian “Lavash” is the most popular bread throughout the world.
+That’s why you will see a lot of bread on their tables.
+The legendary Armenian “Lavash” is the most popular bread throughout the world.
 It was included on UNESCO’s cultural heritage list.
-Lavash is baked in the underground tonir.
-It is tasty especially when you try it from tonir.
+Lavash is baked in the underground tonir and Iit is tasty especially when you try it from tonir with fresh greens.
 There are lots of places in Armenia where you can see the baking process.
 Lavash is also used with the Armenian barbecue and with traditional “Khash”.
 There are many types of Armenian bread; the most popular of them is the “Matnakhash” and “Hrazdan”.
 “Matnakhash” is soft bread shaped into an oval or round loaves.

 We are a nation that loves to eat tasty and healthy food and for enjoying it what we need else?
 Yes!
 A good drink.

 The pride of Armenian cuisine are the legendary Brandy and Wine.